 ~ Judy's recorded two albums with singer Natalie Merchant (Leave Your Sleep and House Carpenter's Daughter) and has toured and performed with her in support of these albums and on numerous other occasions.

 ~ Judy was featured in Electronic Musician, June 2010, about her film composing, and has been the subject of two articles in Fiddler Magazine, (Fall 2013, and a cover article in Fall 2004).
-She was also selected by Fiddler Magazine in 2013 as one of the top 20 fiddlers they featured in celebration of their 20th anniversary.
-Jeff's been written about in Acoustic Guitar Magazine, Fall 2000.
+She was also selected by Fiddler Magazine in 2013 as one of the top 20 fiddlers they featured in celebration of their 20th anniversary, and the magazine has commissioned her to write a waltz for their 25th anniversary, in 2018.

-~ One of Jeff's songs, "Sally Ann," is the opening track on Natalie Merchant's CD, The House Carpenter's Daughter, and Merchant and band (including Judy) performed the song on the national television show, Late Night with David Letterman, while touring in support of that release.
-The song is also included on Merchant's Retrospective album.
+~ Jeff's been written about in Acoustic Guitar Magazine, and one of his songs, "Sally Ann," is the opening track on Natalie Merchant's CD, The House Carpenter's Daughter.
+Merchant and band (including Judy) also performed the song on the national television show, Late Night with David Letterman, while touring in support of that release., and the song is included on Merchant's Retrospective album.

-~ We've made 8 albums with The Horse Flies (2 on a major label); 2 with Boy with a Fish; 3 soundtrack albums; and Judy and her father, pianist Dick Hyman, released an album of Judy's waltzes, Late Last Summer, in 2013.
+~ We've made 8 albums with The Horse Flies (2 on a major label); 2 with Boy with a Fish; 3 soundtrack albums; and Judy and her father, jazz pianist Dick Hyman, released an album of Judy's waltzes, Late Last Summer, in 2013.